zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 Newton Krylov Matrix Only method as shown by setting [!style color=red](solve_type) equal to "PJFNKMO".
-The Matrix Only method forces the solver to not update material properties (i.e. cross sections) in the linear iterations of the solve.
+The Matrix Only method forces the solver to not update material properties (i.e., cross sections) in the linear iterations of the solve.
 To use this solver, the [!style color=red](constant_matrices) parameter must be set to "true".
-There are a number of optional arguments that may also be included.
+There are several optional arguments that may also be included.
 For example, we define a few PETSc options and non-linear solver tolerances.